Choquequirao: The Hidden Jewel of the Andes

 Trekking to Choquequirao

-The trek to Choquequirao, while challenging, offers an unparalleled adventure for those seeking to delve into the heart of Inca civilization.
+While challenging, the trek to Choquequirao, while challenging, offers an unparalleled adventure for those seeking to delve into the heart of Inca civilization.
 The following trekking options are available:

 Machu Picchu & Choquequirao Trek (9 Days): An extended trek that includes both iconic Inca sites.